furti/FreeCAD-ArchTextures/README.md

 ![Textured](./Resources/Documentation/textured.png)

 The texture mapping works pretty OK right now.
 But when we look at the wooden planks or the roof we see that they are not mapped perfectly.
-There is already a issue (https://github.com/furti/FreeCAD-ArchTextures/issues/10) for this.
+There is already an issue (https://github.com/furti/FreeCAD-ArchTextures/issues/10) for this.
 </details>

 ## Troubleshooting